Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Proceed only with radical restructuring.

-Recommend engagement only if all conditions are met: commission capped at 5% (£750,000), full transparency on all payments and recipients, Meridian audit rights over Al-Rashidi’s accounts, ABC termination clauses, quarterly compliance reporting, and written disclosure of all government connections.
-If Al-Rashidi refuses any single condition, walk away immediately.
+Engage only if every condition is met: commission capped at 5% (£750,000), payment transparency, Meridian audit rights, ABC termination clauses, quarterly compliance reporting, written disclosure of all government connections.
+Any single refusal, walk away.

 Your choice